Sakib1605/Regional-and-Temporal-Sales-Performance-Analysis-with-Forecasting-Insights/README.md

 ---

 ### **2. SQL-Based Forecast Analysis**
-SQL was employed to complement the Power BI dashboard by addressing specific forecasting questions using advanced data analysis techniques:
+SQL was employed to complement the Power BI dashboard by addressing specific forecasting questions:

 ---